dentarg/auth0-blog/_posts/2016-12-27-learn-about-inferno-js-build-and-authenticate-an-app.markdown

 >**Note:** I strongly recommend reading the interview article.
 It provides the technical details of Inferno, how it works, and how it compares to similar libraries like React and Preact.

-### Release Date
+### Documentation

-Inferno is in beta at the time of writing, but the first final release is imminent.
-The Inferno team intends to publish at the end of 2016 / early 2017.
-This release will include version 1.0 of the [Inferno JS library](https://github.com/trueadm/inferno) as well as the launch of the [official Inferno website and documentation](http://infernojs.org/).
+Inferno is in version 1.x at the time of writing and the [official Inferno website and documentation can be viewed here](http://infernojs.org/).

 ### Who Should Use Inferno?